Acts 21:27–40 . . .

 New International Version (NIV) [View it in a different version by clicking here; also listen to chapter 21.]

-† Watch this "Visual Bible" video clip: Acts 21:6–22:17, starring Bruce Marchiano as Jesus, James Brolin as Simon Peter, Harry O. Arnold as Saul/Paul, and Dean Jones as Luke.
+† Watch this video clip of Acts 21:6–22:17, starring Bruce Marchiano as Jesus, James Brolin as Simon Peter, Harry O. Arnold as Saul/Paul, and Dean Jones as Luke.

 27When the seven days were nearly over, some Jews from the province of Asia saw Paul at the temple.
 They stirred up the whole crowd and seized him, 28shouting, “Fellow Israelites, help us!
 This is the man who teaches everyone everywhere against our people and our law and this place.
 And besides, he has brought Greeks into the temple and defiled this holy place.”
 29(They had previously seen Trophimus the Ephesian in the city with Paul and assumed that Paul had brought him into the temple.)